bntjah/lancache/README.md

 OS: Debian 8.6 amd64 (Jessie)

 ## Short Changelog
-* 3-27-2017 Travispk
-    * Cleaned up Readme
-    * Cleaned up interfaces
-    * Made some tweaks to unbound.conf to make it faster and lower the TTL if changes are necessary during event
 * 3-30-2017 Travispk
     * Cleaned up hosts to be in a more logical order
 * 6-19-2017 Nexusofdoom & bn_